-Inspired by Charles Voysey and the Arts & Crafts movement, this exceptional family home lends itself to entertaining on a grand scale.
+Designed by Yiangou Architects, who took inspiration for the main body of the house from the work of Edwin Lutyens, this exceptional family home lends itself to entertaining on a grand scale.
 A gallery entrance hall is set to lead to a vast drawing room with doors opening directly on to wonderful gardens, while a rich palette, enhanced with bronze fixtures, timber flooring and traditional panelling will underscore a sense of heritage.
-In contrast, a more contemporary wing apportioned with Crittel windows, will offer an informal space for the five-strong family to enjoy the wonderful vistas.

 This spacious new home designed by classical architect, Ben Pentreath belongs to a long-standing Studio Vero client.
 Over the past five years, the design has evolved around planning and renovations, becoming a labour of love and collaboration.
 Beyond the beautifully proportioned façade, visitors will find a striking contemporary contrast.
 A Scandinavian palette of light wood, eau de nil and powder pink will be punctuated with bold furniture and one-off design accents, while a blend of materials including brass and timber aims to create an elegant, but also eminently liveable abode.